w3f/polkadot-wiki/docs/maintain-polkadot-parameters.md

 [Kusama Parameters](kusama-parameters) for more details on how Kusama's parameters differ from Polkadot's._

-- Slot / Block: 6 seconds (although see note below)
+- Slot: 6 seconds *(generally one block per slot, although see note below)
 - Epoch: 6 hours (3,600 slots x 6 seconds)
 - Session: 6 hours (Session and Epoch lengths are the same)
 - Era: 24 hours (4 sessions per Era, 3,600 slots x 4 epochs x 6 seconds)